 Whether seen on floors or walls the two-tone checkerboard look is well and truly back in fashion for homes in 2023.
 This classic look is another design staple that feels inspired by period properties and even expensive locations such as hotels or spas.

-"Checkerboard patterns, once subsumed within a traditional design, has now emerged as its very own trend and evolved into one of the hottest surface and tile trends within bathrooms," says Barrie.
+"Checkerboard patterns, once subsumed within a traditional design, has now emerged as its very own trend and evolved into one of the hottest surface and tile trends within bathrooms," says Barrie, particularly for flooring trends.

 "A checkerboard floor is a great way of adding pattern and color to a bathroom without it becoming too complicated or over the top.
 The overall look will be dependant more on the colors chosen than anything else, as it doesn’t have to be traditional white and black.
 Instead, contrasting, or similar shades can be used that can soften and warm the space."